A Note about Betty Friedan

 Browder quotes an interview Friedan did 30 years after The Feminine Mystique was published (with Playboy magazine) where she says, “Feminism was not opposed to marriage and motherhood…You want a feminism that includes women who have children and want children because that’s the majority of women.”

-The above quote again reveals Friedan’s strategy to include as many women as possible in feminism to make it as strong and powerful as possible.
+The above quote again reveals Friedan’s strategy of including as many women as possible in feminism to make it as strong and powerful as possible.

 Browder also does the same thing with Friedan that Feminists for Life President Serrin Foster did with Elizabeth Cady Stanton and the fact that Stanton had seven children.
 She takes the fact that Friedan had children and loved them as evidence that she was pro-motherhood and pro-family.
 Browder says, “As a mother of three, Betty frequently said that her children were never a problem for her but were ‘a sheer delight, so beautiful, so bright, so funny, so themselves.
 They seemed like a bonus in my life, an unexpected, maybe undeserved, marvelous bonus’.”
 Her children were a “bonus?”
-This doesn’t sound like pro-family language to me as understood by the Catholic Church or the “pro-family” movement.
+This isn’t “pro-family” as understood by the pro-life movement.

 What Browder fails to mention is that Friedan’s idea of the right to be a mother does not include women who choose to be “stay-at-home-moms” and don’t work outside of the home.
 In The Feminist Mystique, she wrote: